-The carrying amounts of Applied's financial instruments, including cash and cash equivalents, accounts receivable, notes payable - short term, and accounts payable and accrued expenses, approximate fair value due to their short maturities.
-As of January 26, 2020, the aggregate principal amount of long-term debt was \$4.8 billion, and the estimated fair value was \$5.6 billion.
-As of October 27, 2019, the aggregate principal amount of long-term debt was \$4.8 billion, and the estimated fair value was \$5.5 billion.
-The estimated fair value of long-term debt is determined by Level 2 inputs and is based primarily on quoted market prices for the same or similar issues.
+The carrying amounts of Applied's financial instruments, including cash and cash equivalents, restricted cash equivalents, accounts receivable, notes payable - short term, and accounts payable and accrued expenses, approximate fair value due to their short maturities.
+The carrying value of the Company's revolving credit facility approximates its fair value given the revolving nature of the balance and the variable market interest rate.
+As of April 26, 2020, the aggregate principal amount of long-term senior notes was \$4.8 billion, and the estimated fair value was \$5.8 billion.
+As of October 27, 2019, the aggregate principal amount of long-term senior notes was \$4.8 billion, and the estimated fair value was \$5.5 billion.
+The estimated fair value of long-term senior notes is determined by Level 2 inputs and is based primarily on quoted market prices for the same or similar issues.
 See Note 11 of the Notes to the Consolidated Condensed Financial Statements for further detail of existing debt.